Dmcdodge1/IDS6938-SimulationTechniques-1/Homework3/Readme.md

 ------------------------------------------------------------------------------------------------------------

 Note: Feel free to reference the code saved in the src or build folder.
-Here is a link to a Youtube video showing all the required functions.
+Here is a link to a Youtube video showing all the required functions: https://youtu.be/spPMkCekizI

 ------------------------------------------------------------------------------------------------------------